Apothecary

 What element is Valerian associated with?

-Valerian is associated with the Water element and the sign of Virgo, and resonates with the Root chakra.
+Valerian is associated with the Water element, the sign of Virgo, and resonates with the Root chakra.

 What planet rules Valerian?